camoo/enkap-edd-gateway/README.md

 * Pay with SmobilPay Cash

 # Installation
-We assume you already installed WooCommerce and configured it successfully
+We assume you already installed Easy Digital Downloads and configured it successfully

 1. Upload `e-nkap` to the `/wp-content/plugins/` directory